-Every time I’ve made the comment “I don’t know if I have lived yet,” it is usually connected with some sort of crazy reference.
-I’m not always serious.
-That all changed when I saw Gallagher on a Thursday night at Buffalo Wild Wings.
-He rolled in with a tank, oxygen hooked up to his nose, and a confidence that I can one day only hope to experience.
-He is an older man, in his middle to late sixties, with slicked-back gray hair and a slight slouch to his posture.
-He is my new hero.
+Every time I have made the comment “I don’t know if I have lived yet,” it is usually connected with some sort of crazy reference, I’m not always serious.
+That all changed when I saw him on a Thursday night at Buffalo Wild Wings.
+He rolled in with a tank, oxygen hooked up to his nose, and a confidence that I one day can only hope to experience.
+He is an older man, around his early seventies, with slicked back gray hair, and a slight slouch to his posture.
+And he is my new hero.

 He comes in by himself, but it doesn’t always stay that way.
 If social hierarchy had an administration, he’d be in it.
 Seventy years of life will do that to you.
 He knows how to work a crowd, in the same way that good waiters and waitresses work their tables.
 He’s smooth, funny, and doesn’t bring dullness to a conversation.